sethreidnz/react-introduction-tutorial/README.md

 using [Create React App](https://github.com/facebookincubator/create-react-app) the officially supported starter from the React team.

-You can fin the tutorial in this [repository's wiki here](https://github.com/justsayno/react-introduction/wiki).
+You can find the tutorial in this [repository's wiki here](https://github.com/justsayno/react-introduction/wiki).
+But there are a few steps you need to get up and running first.

 ## Quick Start